-- 10.4 Compensation for Cancelled Classes tells under what conditions part-time faculty receive compensation when our assigned classes are cancelled or reassigned to another instructor, and what amount of compensation will be received.
-Revisions to this section were made in the new 2017-2020 Agreement.
-The period of time covered by compensation was shorted to three business days in order to reduce the incentive to cancel classes.
-The compensation was changed to eight hours at the stipend rate so that all faculty receive the same amount in compensation. - 10.7 Priority Hiring List tells how part-time faculty can qualify for priority hire status and increased job security.
-In our recent negotiations, we made a small revision about the consistent workload that needs to be offered, calling for rounding up in instances where that wasn't happening before.
-This gives an advantage to the Priority Hire faculty member.
+10.4 Compensation for Cancelled Classes tells under what conditions part-time faculty receive compensation when our assigned classes are cancelled or reassigned to another instructor, and what amount of compensation will be received.
+The period of time covered by compensation is three business days in order to reduce the incentive to cancel classes.
+The compensation is eight hours at the stipend rate.

+10.7 Priority Hiring List tells how part-time faculty can qualify for priority hire status and increased job security.